kcw27/practice_problems/think_python/README.md

 <a href="https://greenteapress.com/thinkpython2/html/thinkpython2012.html">Chapter 11</a>: dictionaries
 <ul>Exercise 1: checks whether words are present in a text.
 Use with words.txt.</ul>
 <ul>Exercise 5: finds "rotate pairs" in a word list.
 Use with wordlist.txt.</ul>

+<a href="https://greenteapress.com/thinkpython2/html/thinkpython2013.html">Chapter 12</a>: tuples
+<ul>Exercise 1: prints the letter frequencies of a string.</ul>
+<ul>Exercise 2: finds all sets of anagrams in words_moby.txt.
+Also finds the collection of 8 letters with the most anagrams (i.e. most Scrabble bingos).</ul>
+<ul>Exercise 3: finds all metathesis pairs in words_moby.txt.
+These are words that can be transformed into each other by swapping two letters.</ul>
+<ul>Exercise 4: finds the longest reducible words in words_moby.txt.
+These are words for which, if you remove one letter at a time until it becomes a single-letter word, each intermediate sequence is also a real word.</ul>